noflo/noflo/README.md

 ## Discussion

-Flow-based programming in general, including NoFlo can be discussed on the [Flow Based Programming Google group](http://groups.google.com/group/flow-based-programming).

-There is also an IRC channel `#fbp` on FreeNode, and questions can be posted with the [`noflo` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/noflo).
+There is an IRC channel `#fbp` on FreeNode, and questions can be posted with the [`noflo` tag on Stack Overflow](http://stackoverflow.com/questions/tagged/noflo).
+See <http://noflojs.org/support/> for other ways to get in touch.